 According to Chinese astrology, each zodiac year is associated with the five elements (metal, water, wood, earth and fire).
 Each element represents a certain direction, season, color and energy.
 The Five Elements Theory in Chinese philosophy is used to describe interactions and relationships between things.

 You will typically see one of the five elements associated with one of the 12 zodiac animals.
 Each zodiac sign has five types and each element with a given sign repeats every 60 years.
-In 2016, for example, the zodiac animal was the monkey and the element was fire – the year of the Fire Monkey!
+In 2022, for example, the zodiac animal is the tiger and the element is water – the year of the Water Tiger!
+Check out our infographic.

 Eventually everyone will meet their birth-sign year, with the Chinese Zodiac recurring every 12 years.
 Chinese superstition says that people who are in their birth-sign year (whether at age 12, 24, 36, and so on) will have bad luck.
 Interestingly enough, the Chinese are also very focused on the meaning of color.
 Red, for example, is very lucky.
 To avoid bad luck during your birth year, legend says the best way to do so is to wear red items – even red underwear.